 Language in Swahili Culture

 The Swahili people speak Kiswahili, a language that came as a result of intermarriages between the Bantus, Arabs, Portuguese, and Indonesians.
-The Swahili language was later adopted and is now Kenya’s and Tanzania’s national language.
+The Swahili language was later adopted and is now Kenya’s and Tanzania’s national languages.
 It is also spoken in Uganda, Rwanda, Burundi, Mozambique, Zanzibar, Comoros, and some parts of Malawi and the Democratic Republic of Congo.